Yeshan-Wang/Advanced-NLP-G5-A2/README.md

 - Lemma of predicate
 - Voice of predicate

-#### 4. train the SVM model with all extract features from the training data, and evaluate it on test data.
+#### 4. train the Logistic Regression classifier with all extract features from the training data, and evaluate it on test data.
 The evaluation result is visible in evaluation_results.ipynb

 #### 5. The final output of the system (i.e the predictions) on the test set is saved in the data directory:
 - data/system output/predictions on testset.conll